 SECTION 1.
-GENERAL PROVISIONS The Minnesota Public Employee Labor Relations Act (PELRA), Minn.
-Statutes 179A.subd.6, provides that a public employer must afford reasonable, unpaid time off to elected officers or appointed representatives of the exclusive representative to conduct the duties of the exclusive representative.
+GENERAL PROVISIONS The Minnesota Public Employment Labor Relations Act (PELRA), Minn.
+Statutes 179A.07 Subd.6, provides that a public employer must afford reasonable, unpaid time off to elected officers or appointed representatives of the exclusive representative to conduct the duties of the exclusive representative.

 All Union business shall be conducted on leave without pay, accumulated vacation, or accumulated compensatory time.
 What follows are the only exceptions that provide for Employer paid leave:

-A. The Union Steward's activities per Sec.2C and Article 21;

-- B. Attendance of the designated Union representative and the grievant at grievance meetings with the University administrative designee(s) per Article 21, Settlement of Disputes, Section 3; - C. Participation on a joint labor-management committee per Article 3, University Labor Management Committee, Section 4 or 5; Article 27, Safety, Section 4; - D. Participation on a task force per Memorandums of Understanding (such as, but not limited to Job Classification Task Force, Problem-Solving Pilot Project, Office Ergonomics Task Force); - E. Official activities of an officer (per Sec.
-2B) on Union business with the Employer or with the local Union. - F. Participation of a Union representative in employee orientations offered by the Human Resources Department. - G. Attendance at Employer initiated investigatory and disciplinary meetings. - H. Attendance of the designated Union representative and the affected employee at problem solving meetings per Article 21, Section 2. - I. Attendance at meetings to discuss the results of a reclassification per Article 9, Section 3.
+- A. The Union Steward's activities per Section 2C and Article 21; - B. Attendance of the designated Union representative and the grievant at grievance meetings with the University administrative designee(s) per Article 21, Settlement of Disputes, Section 3; - C. Participation on a joint labor-management committee per Article 3, University Labor Management Committee, Sections 4- 8; Article 27, Safety, Section 4; - D. Participation on a task force per Memorandums of Understanding; - E. Official activities of an officer (per Section 2B) on Union business with the Employer or with the local Union; - F. Participation of a Union representative in employee orientations offered by the Human Resources Department; - G. Attendance at Employer initiated investigatory and disciplinary meetings; - H. Attendance of the designated Union representative and the affected employee at problem solving meetings per Article 21, Section 2; - I. Attendance at meetings to discuss the results of a reclassification per Article 9, Section 3.